If you love a hot cup of brew with breakfast, you might consider swapping your morning joe for green tea.

 The brew may also aid in regulating blood sugar levels.
-A June 2013 meta-analysis published in The American Journal of Clinical Nutrition showed that green tea significantly lowered blood sugar and may also reduce fasting insulin concentrations.
+A June 2013 meta-analysis in The American Journal of Clinical Nutrition showed that green tea significantly lowered blood sugar and may also reduce fasting insulin concentrations.

 Subsequently, green tea may even be a useful tool in the fight against diabetes: Several clinical trials have found that green tea exhibited promising effects for the prevention and treatment of diabetes mellitus and its complications, per a June 2019 review in Antioxidants.

-While green tea may not directly improve glucose control, this study suggests it can improve the action of insulin in the body, decrease inflammation and protect the body's insulin-producing cells — which may help reduce risk of developing diabetes and its complications.
+While green tea may not directly improve glucose control, this study suggests it can improve the action of insulin in the body, decrease inflammation and protect the body's insulin-producing cells — which may help reduce the risk of developing diabetes and its complications.

-People Who Should Limit Caffeine Intake
+People Who Should Limit Caffeine

 Despite its many health benefits, drinking too much green tea can be contraindicated for certain people.
 When in doubt, always consult your doctor or health care provider for recommendations before drinking green tea or using it in recipes.

-If you have anemia: Due to its tannins (a type of polyphenol), green tea may decrease your ability to absorb iron, according to Langevin.
+People with anemia: Due to its tannins (a type of polyphenol), green tea may decrease your ability to absorb iron, according to Langevin.
 Here's a simple way to avoid that: Sip green tea either two hours before or four hours after eating iron-rich foods or taking an iron supplement.

-If you're pregnant or nursing: Again, due to its caffeine and tannin content, pregnant women and women who breastfeed should limit their intake of green tea, per Memorial Sloan Kettering Cancer Center.
+People who are pregnant or nursing: Again, due to its caffeine and tannin content, pregnant women and women who breastfeed should limit their intake of green tea, per Memorial Sloan Kettering Cancer Center.
 Tea can pass through a mother's breast milk, leading to potential sleep disruptions and can impair iron metabolism in feeding infants.

-If you take certain blood thinners: Green tea contains vitamin K, which can interact with blood thinners such as Coumadin and Warfarin, people taking these medications should be cautious, says Langevin, explaining that green tea may impair your blood's ability to clot.
+Those who take certain blood thinners: Green tea contains vitamin K, which can interact with blood thinners such as Coumadin and Warfarin, people taking these medications should be cautious, says Langevin, explaining that green tea may impair your blood's ability to clot.

-If you take other medications: In addition to disrupting anticoagulants and antiplatelet agents, green tea may also interact and affect the efficacy of other drugs.
+And people who take other medications: In addition to disrupting anticoagulants and antiplatelet agents, green tea may also interact and affect the efficacy of other drugs.
 So, consult a medical professional about the safety of taking green tea if you're on medications.

 - Harvard Health Publishing: “Flavonoids: The secret to health benefits of drinking black and green tea?”